 What Will the Doctor Do?

-If the impetigo has spread to a few places or if the antibiotic ointment is not working, you may need to take an antibiotic by mouth as a pill or liquid for about 10 days.
+If the impetigo has spread to a few places or if the antibiotic ointment is not working, you may need to take an antibiotic pill or liquid for about 10 days.
 Remember: It's important to finish ALL of the medicine even if the spots clear up quickly.

 What Can I Do?